day8/re-frame/docs/Flows.md

 </div>

 Now this flow is calculating an error-state value, and adding it to `app-db` after every event.
-This happens as long as the `::items` have changed... right?
+This happens as long as the `:items` have changed... right?
-Actually, there's another way to make a flow recalculate - we can reregister it.
+Actually, there's another way to make a flow recalculate - we can re-register it.

 Let's update the app to display our new error state:

 <div class="cm-doc">

 (defn warning []
-  (let [error-state (rf/sub :flow {:id ::error-state})]
+  (let [error-state (rf/sub :flow {:id :error-state})]
     [:div {:style {:color "red"}}
      (->> @error-state
           (get {:too-many   "Too many items.
 Please remove one."